danallan/photo-dir-to-json/docs/photo-dir-to-json.photo.md

 ## Photo class

 Photo class represents a single photo file.
-It allows for easy fetch of photo metadata (see `photoSchema`<!-- -->) and resizing.
+It allows for easy fetch of photo metadata (see `photoSchema`<!-- -->).

 **Signature:**